ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

-## Serving Custom Watson NLP Models using Standalone Containers
+## Serve Custom Models using Standalone Containers
 In this tutorial you will export a Watson NLP model from Watson Studio and to serve it with Docker.

 We will serve the model with a standalone container, in which the model is packaged into a the container image together with the Watson NLP Runtime.
 When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests.